SouthAfricaDigitalScience/gsl-deploy/README.md

 Build, test and deploy scripts necessary to deploy [GNU Science Libraries](https://www.gnu.org/software/gsl/), for CODE-RADE

+# Dependencies

+This project does not have any dependencies.

 # Versions

 We build the following versions for Foundation Release 3: